Docs

 API keys

-API keys are generated from the Developer Access tab in your lehnz dashboard.
-Every request requires an X-API-KEY header — no Bearer prefix.
+Keys are generated from the Developer Access tab in your dashboard.
+Every request requires an X-API-KEY header with no Bearer prefix.

 TypePrefixWhere to use